Introduction

 Internal Employees

-The committee must treat internal and external candidates equally to avoid the appearance of discrimination, favoritism or unfairness.
+The committee must treat internal and external candidates the same to avoid even the appearance of discrimination, favoritism or unfairness.
 It is usually in the best interest of UMass Amherst to entertain current faculty as applicants.
 Handling the applications and interviews of internal candidates requires sensitivity.
 Mishandling can result in disappointment and awkwardness for the candidate and the search committee.
-Search committees must evaluate internal candidates objectively by the same criteria applied to external candidates (e.g. experience and credentials).
+Search committees must evaluate internal candidates objectively by the same criteria applied to external candidates, e.g. experience and credentials.
 Personality and insights from past working relationships should not be considered.

 When there are internal candidates for a position, the committee must take great care not to engage in a false search, that is, a search with a predetermined outcome.
 Such a search is both unethical and violates federal laws.